 Governor Jan Brewer Takes Bold Action to Boost Arizona Economy

-PHOENIX – Building upon last year’s historic Economic Competitiveness Package, Governor Jan Brewer today signed into law a new measure aimed at accelerating Arizona’s economic turnaround.
-In a separate but related move, the Governor signed an Executive Order establishing a special task force that will be charged with identifying ways in which to simply the State’s complex code for sales tax.
+PHOENIX, AZ (May 11, 2012) — Building upon last year’s historic Economic Competitiveness Package, Governor Jan Brewer today signed into law a new measure aimed at accelerating Arizona’s economic turnaround.
+In a separate but related move, the Governor signed an Executive Order establishing a special task force that will be charged with identifying ways in which to simplify the state’s complex code for sales tax.

 The legislation – HB 2815 – is designed to encourage investment in small businesses, aid start-up companies, incentivize the location of corporate headquarters in Arizona and generally spur job growth.
 The series of phased-in tax breaks associated with increased capital gains deductions, investments in personal property, the creation of new jobs and other areas will not begin until after the expiration of Proposition 100 – keeping with the Governor’s pledge to supporters of the temporary, 1-cent sales tax.